andrebianchessi/msc/thesis/chapters/01_introduction.md

 # Introduction
 TODO:

-- Define metamodel (AI that represents a FEM model)
+- Define what a metamodel is (AI that represents a FEM model)
 - Show literature examples of metamodels used for genetic algorithm optimization
 - Explain that metamodels require a high cost for their training, but might accelerate the overall optimization for, once trained, the AI is faster than the FEM model
 - We set out to study a mechanical optimization problem using genetic algorithm (lumped crashworthiness models) but focusing on also analyzing the cost of:
     1. Do the optimization using FEM models
     2. First training a metamodel and then do the simulations using it, instead of the FEM model